bmolnar91/workbook/module_advanced_enterprise_general.md

 Cons:

 - Although changes can be done to a particular layer, it is not easy because the application is a singular unit.
 Also, the coupling between layers tends to make it harder.
 This also makes it difficult to scale.
-- It must be deployed as a singular unit thus a change to a particular layer means the whole system must be redeployed.
+- It must be deployed as a singular unit thus a **change to a particular layer means the whole system must be redeployed**.
 - The larger is it, the more resources it requires for requests to go through multiple layers and thus will cause performance issues.

 #### What is Dependency Injection?